top

 What are Safe Haven Laws?
 How do they work?

-Safe Haven Infant Protection Laws exist to protect babies who might otherwise be abandoned in unsafe conditions.
+Safe Haven laws protect babies who might otherwise be abandoned in unsafe conditions.
 Every state has Safe Haven laws that allow mothers to relinquish custody of their infants safely, anonymously and without facing charges of child abandonment.

 Does the prospective birth mother get an attorney for the adoption?